Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The riff generator Bradley Barnes (guitar) took his vows and was sworn into this noisy force of space rock supremacy, alongside Salvaggio and propulsion master Morgan Faber (drums).
 The trio’s own admitted goal, the driving initiative behind them, is “…to create Mars Metal that rocks the universe.”
 Toward the end of last year, these displaced Martians delivered the next salvo in intergalactic communication, the aforementioned five-song ‘Return From The Void‘ EP.

 A meteoric movement, the EP is an extremely feel-good finessing of heady excessiveness laden with deep grooves and imaginatively inspired lyrics.
-The start up song referenced earlier, “Raise The Pyramids“, is a sky streaking craft constructed around intensity and purpose.
+The start-up song referenced earlier, “Raise The Pyramids“, is a sky streaking craft constructed around intensity and purpose.
 It is driven mostly by elevated timing and quickened tempos but does occasionally throttle down to a gliding speed.

 Then there is “Your Altars“, a song heavily laced with atmospheric nuances, both musically and vocally, interspersed between passages of a more aggressive nature.
-The placement of these alternating transmitting strengths compliment one another, calming one minute and combusting the next.
+The placement of these alternating transmitting strengths complements one another, calming one minute and combusting the next.
 It is a process applied in another powerhouse presented here, “Everything (But You)“, one of my personal favorites.

-DESERTS OF MARS continue their upward trajectory with the ‘Return From The Void‘ EP, a dual purpose record that’s as much a return as it is a reminder.
+DESERTS OF MARS continue their upward trajectory with the ‘Return From The Void‘ EP, a dual-purpose record that’s as much a return as it is a reminder.
 Extraterrestrials are here on Earth, based in Texas, and conducting experiments in audio.
 Are they mutilating cattle or abducting people, taking them who knows where, and possibly probing them?
 Very highly unlikely… in fact, I’ll answer with a hard “NO!”; but what they are doing is preparing to subjugate humans with some damn fine heavy rock, and the second wave is here.